tardis-sn/tep/TEP013_optimization.rst

     - refactoring certain parts of the code to e.g. eliminate repeated operations and costly data accesses,
     - and large scale restructuring.
 A number of different approaches should be explored and reviewed in order to find the optimal solution.
+For numba routines, the performance tips described in the `numba documentation<http://numba.pydata.org/numba-doc/latest/user/performance-tips.html>`_ should be explored.
 For larger scale restructuring, this should be done in conjunction with the specific restructuring project.